MDAnalysis/UserGuide/doc/source/installation.rst

 If you plan to use the parallel OpenMP algorithms, you need to install MDAnalysis with pip and have a working OpenMP installation.

-MDAnalysis has a separate *test suite* **MDAnalysisTests** that is required to run the test cases and examples.
+MDAnalysis has a separate :ref:`test suite <mdanalysistests>` **MDAnalysisTests** that is required to run the test cases and examples.
 The test files change less frequently, take up around 90 MB of space, and are not needed for daily use of MDAnalysis.
 However, they are often used in examples, including many in this User Guide.
 If you are not interested in developing